GenerateGhibli/GenerateGhibli/README.md

    npm run dev
    ```

-Visit `http://localhost:3000` to see your GitBase instance running locally.
+Visit `http://localhost:3000` to see your GhibliHub instance running locally.

-## Deployment

-1. Push your code to GitHub.
-2. Log in to Vercel and create a new project from your GitHub repository.
-3. Configure the environment variables in Vercel:
-   - `GITHUB_TOKEN`
-   - `GITHUB_OWNER`
-   - `GITHUB_REPO`
-   - `ACCESS_PASSWORD`
-4. Deploy the project.

-For a detailed deployment guide, please refer to our [Installation and Deployment Guide](https://gitbase.app/posts/gitbase-install-guide).

-## Usage
+## Resource Categories

-- Access the admin panel by navigating to `/admin` and using your `ACCESS_PASSWORD`.
-- Create and edit articles through the admin interface.
-- Manage resources in the admin panel.
-- All changes are automatically synced with your GitHub repository.
+- **Prompts**: Optimized text prompts for generating Ghibli-style art
+- **Models**: AI models fine-tuned for Ghibli aesthetics
+- **Tools**: Software and utilities for enhancing AI-generated Ghibli art
+- **Tutorials**: Step-by-step guides for creating specific Ghibli elements

 ## Contributing

-We welcome contributions to GitBase!
-Please read our [Contributing Guide](https://gitbase.app/posts/how-to-contributing-to-gitbase) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions to GhibliHub!
+Please read our [Contributing Guide](https://ghiblihub.art/posts/how-to-contributing-to-ghiblihub) for details on our code of conduct and the process for submitting pull requests.

 ## License

-GitBase is open-source software licensed under the [MIT license](https://github.com/qiayue/gitbase/?tab=MIT-1-ov-file).
+GhibliHub is open-source software licensed under the [MIT license](https://github.com/qiayue/ghiblihub/?tab=MIT-1-ov-file).

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
+If you encounter any issues or have questions, please file an issue on the GitHub repository or join our [Discord community](https://discord.gg/ghiblihub).

 ## Acknowledgements

-GitBase is built with the following open-source libraries:
+GhibliHub is built with the following open-source libraries:
 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
 - [Shadcn/UI](https://ui.shadcn.com/)